We take most major credit cards including Visa, Mastercard and Amex or you can pay via PayPal.

-Calisthenics is a form of physical training focused on teaching you to master your own bodyweight using minimal equipment.
+Calisthenics is a form of physical training focussed on teaching you to master your own bodyweight using minimal equipment.

 Calisthenics is the complete package.
 Whether you want to learn to handstand, muscle up or have the flexibility to train anywhere, anytime your body and mind will work together to the perfect symphony of mobility, stability, strength and play.
 The result is a playful form of training that helps you build a great physique and the ability to move in new ways!